The $(2,1)$-cable of the figure-eight knot is not smoothly slice: Proof of Theorem

 \section{Proof of Theorem \ref{thm:mainthm1}}

 We now turn to the proof of the main theorem.
 First, we have the following obstruction to bounding an equivariant homology ball: \begin{lem} If $Y$ bounds an equivariant $\ZZ/2\ZZ$-homology ball, then $\HFm(Y, \s_0)$ admits a $U$-nontorsion class in Maslov grading zero which is invariant under both $\iota$ and $\tau$.
 Here, $\s_0$ is the unique self-conjugate $\spinc$-structure on $Y$. \end{lem} \begin{proof} Let $W$ be an equivariant $\ZZ/2\ZZ$-homology ball with boundary $Y$.
 Let $\s$ be the unique self-conjugate $\spinc$-structure on $W$.
-Puncturing $W$ gives an equivariant $\ZZ/2\ZZ$-homology cobordism whose associated map
+Puncturing $W$ gives an equivariant $\ZZ/2\ZZ$-homology cobordism, and it follows from Theorem~\ref{thm:local} that the map associated to this cobordism

 is local.
 The image $F_{W, \s}(1)$ gives the desired class. \end{proof}

 This immediately shows that $(4_1)_{2,1}$ is not slice: